simonamtoft/chora/README.md

 - When writing to predicate register file AND with 0b0111. (page 16 Handbook)
 - Implemented compiler generated nops.
 Is this a good idea?
 - Should there also be nops after a store in some cases?
+- Check up on $ before registers in editor...
+Ask Martin.
+- Check register usage.
+Should some registers not be write-able?
+- Remember to keep writing r0 = 0, p0 = 1 after each instruction execute.